Performance toolkit

 Files

-• Load only relevant scripts (don’t load desktop specific stylesheet on mobile)
+- Load only relevant scripts (don't load a desktop-specific stylesheet on mobile).

 GZIP compression

 GZIP compression is an effective way to save bandwidth and improve download time.
-The server sends a compressed file to the browser (index.html.zip), the browser downloads the zipped file, extracts it and shows it.
+The server sends a compressed file to the browser (index.html.zip), then the browser downloads the zipped file, extracts it, and displays it.

-To activate GZIP compression in Apache, you will only have to edit your .htaccess file.
+To activate GZIP compression in Apache, you only need to edit your .htaccess file.

 AddOutputFilterByType DEFLATE text/plain